GoogleCloudPlatform/python-docs-samples/bigquery/README.md

 ## Running the samples

-In order to run it, your environment must be setup with [authentication information](https://developers.google.com/identity/protocols/application-default-credentials#howtheywork).
-If you're running it in your local development environment and you have the [Google Cloud SDK](https://cloud.google.com/sdk/) installed, you can do this easily by running:
+1. Your environment must be setup with [authentication information](https://developers.google.com/identity/protocols/application-default-credentials#howtheywork).
+If you're running in your local development environment and you have the [Google Cloud SDK](https://cloud.google.com/sdk/) installed, you can do this easily by running:

         $ gcloud auth login

+2. Install dependencies from the top-level [`requirements.txt`](../requirements.txt):

+        $ pip install -r requirements.txt

+3. Depending on the sample, you may also need to create resources on the [Google Developers Console](https://console.developers.google.com).
+Refer to the sample description and associated documentation page.

 ## Additional resources